 ● The Bottom Line: In addition to the profits that come from happier and more productive employees, companies can also save a great deal of money due to lower overhead, reduced absenteeism, and less turnover.
 In fact, a A WORKshift Canada report, The Bottom Line on Telework, demonstrated employers can save over $10,000 per year for every employee that telecommutes only two days each week.

 Considering all of the benefits that come from flexible work arrangements, it can be tempting to shoot a quick email to your team telling them to choose the schedule that works best for them.
 But before you send that company-wide update, take the time to make a plan for rolling out flexible work arrangements.
-Whether it’s purchasing a new chat software to keep your team connected or creating guidelines for remote work days, it’s important to set out clear workplace boundaries and expectations from the outset.
+Whether it’s creating guidelines for remote work days or relying on a Canadian HR software like Knit to track hours worked, it’s important to set out clear workplace boundaries and expectations from the outset.

 By Katherine Pendrill on Jan 3, 2019